ETS-Android1/Financial_Records_Scanner_Android_App/README.md

 All photos of the Raw receipt will be stored on our database and will be in the same folder/linked together with the CSV file line.
 Each line in the CSV file will contain an id that will be linked to its corresponding photo.
 Photos will be kept for evidence in case the physical receipt is lost or damaged.
 We will have all of the functions that a normal CSV file has.
 Receipt Building App

-HomePage:

-- Will have main part displaying user info and other important information
-- Button on the Left: Allows the Users to go through their photo's/receipt images.
-Inside of this there will be more functionality
-- Middle Button: Allows user to upload/take photos.
-In this option, the user will be allowed to autofill info or manually enter it in.
-- Button on the Right: Allows user to go to their csv main file and within this option there will be lots of functionality.

-Photo's/Receipt Page:

-- Should have a way of filtering/sorting all of these photos.
-By i.d, date of upload, date of purchase.
-- All photos should be linked in the database to the right documentation in the csv file.
-- User can create folder to store the images in and organize them better.

-CSV file:

-- When the user clicks this, it will take them to their main csv file.
-(I will show you my actual csv file for reference)
-- The user can easily go through each category and add info, delete info, replace info.
-- We have to look into finding an open source excel type software that we can easily integrate into our app.
-- Our csv file should be able to also perform calculations like excel can.